 With the historic expansion of our mandate to municipalities, universities and school boards now in full effect, we’ve greatly increased our outreach activities to continue building meaningful, productive relationships with stakeholders.
 Many of us have been travelling frequently to engage and inform stakeholders and share the work that we’ve been undertaking.
 Wherever I go, I am constantly reminded of the strong reputation that the Office of the Ontario Ombudsman has within Ontario, across Canada, and throughout the international watchdog community.

-For example, at last month’s This link opens in a new tab11th World Conference of the International Ombudsman Institute (IOI) in Bangkok, where I was invited to speak about our new jurisdiction, I had the chance to meet with fellow ombudsmen from Africa, Europe, Asia and the Caribbean to discuss issues surrounding multiple and expanding jurisdictions of ombudsman as well as share best practices.
+For example, at last month’s 11th World Conference of the International Ombudsman Institute (IOI) in Bangkok, where I was invited to speak about our new jurisdiction, I had the chance to meet with fellow ombudsmen from Africa, Europe, Asia and the Caribbean to discuss issues surrounding multiple and expanding jurisdictions of ombudsman as well as share best practices.
 In the elections for a new IOI Board of Directors, I was honoured to be acclaimed as the new regional president for North America.
 I was also invited to meet with Japan’s ombudsman, known there as the Administrative Evaluation Bureau, in Tokyo, and to discuss best practices and common challenges we face in the oversight world.

 Here at home, our office welcomed representatives from the parliament and national ombudsman of Georgia, with whom we discussed our role as a provincial oversight body and how we work to achieve positive change for stakeholders.